 An American skiing innovator who revolutionized giant slalom technique and became the most successful male alpine skier in U.S. Olympic history.

-Ted Ligety didn't just win races; he changed how his event was skied.
-Emerging after the retirement of Bode Miller, Ligety became the new face of American alpine skiing with a technical mastery that bordered on artistry.
-His 2006 Olympic gold in the combined was a surprise, but it was in giant slalom that he built a dynasty.
+Ted Ligety won the 2006 Olympic gold in the combined as a surprise, then built a dynasty in giant slalom.
 Nicknamed 'Mr. GS,' he pioneered a radical, high-edge-angle carving style that saw his hips nearly brushing the snow, generating immense power out of each turn.
 This technique brought him five World Cup season titles in the discipline, a level of dominance unmatched by any American.
-At the 2014 Sochi Olympics, he delivered a legendary giant slalom run, winning by a staggering margin.
-A savvy entrepreneur, he co-founded the eyewear company Shred Optics, balancing business with competition.
-Ligety's career was a testament to precision and innovation, proving that in a sport of speed, the most elegant solution could also be the fastest.
+At the 2014 Sochi Olympics, he delivered a giant slalom run that won by a staggering margin.
+He co-founded the eyewear company Shred Optics, balancing business with competition.
+Ligety's career proved that in a sport of speed, the most elegant solution could also be the fastest.

 1981–1996